ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/keys/index.md

 - Withdrawal **private** key
 - Withdrawal **public** key

 Losing this key means losing access to the validator balance.
-However, the validator can still sign attestations and blocks since these actions require the validator private key, but there is little to no incentive to do so if the keys are lost.
+However, the validator can still sign attestations and blocks since these actions require the validator's private key, but there is little to no incentive if the withdrawal keys are lost.

-Separating out the validator keys from the Ethereum account keys enables multiple validators to be run by a single user.
+Separating the validator keys from the Ethereum account keys enables multiple validators to be run by a single user.

 ![validator key schematic](validator-key-schematic.png)

-## Deriving keys from other keys {#deriving-keys-from-keys}
+## Deriving keys from a seed phrase {#deriving-keys-from-seed}

 If every 32 ETH staked required a new set of 2 completely independent keys to be created, key management would quickly become unwieldy especially for users running multiple validators.
 To get around this problem, multiple validator keys can be derived from a single common secret.
 Storing that single secret allows access to multiple validator keys.